Majlis al-Shura: Accountability of rulers

 Sunni Islamic lawyers have commented on when it is permissible to disobey, impeach or remove rulers in the Caliphate.
 This is usually when the rulers are not meeting public responsibilities obliged upon them under Islam.

 Al-Mawardi said that if the rulers meet their Islamic responsibilities to the public, the people must obey their laws, but if they become either unjust or severely ineffective then the caliph or ruler must be impeached via the Majlis al-Shura.
 Similarly Al-Baghdadi believed that if the rulers do not uphold justice, the ummah via the majlis should give warning to them, and if unheeded then the Caliph can be impeached.
 Al-Juwayni argued that Islam is the goal of the ummah, so any ruler that deviates from this goal must be impeached.
 Al-Ghazali believed that oppression by a caliph is enough for impeachment.
 Rather than just relying on impeachment, Ibn Hajar al-Asqalani obliged rebellion upon the people if the caliph began to act with no regard for Islamic law.
 Ibn Hajar al-Asqalani said that to ignore such a situation is haraam, and those who cannot revolt inside the caliphate should launch a struggle from outside.
 Al-Asqalani used two ayahs from the Qur'an to justify this:

+And they (the sinners on qiyama) will say, 'Our Lord!
+We obeyed our leaders and our chiefs, and they misled us from the right path.
+Our Lord!
+Give them (the leaders) double the punishment you give us and curse them with a very great curse'...

 Islamic lawyers commented that when the rulers refuse to step down via successful impeachment through the Majlis, becoming dictators through the support of a corrupt army, if the majority agree they have the option to launch a revolution against them.
 Many noted that this option is only exercised after factoring in the potential cost of life.